MyreMylar/pygame_gui/docs/source/theme_reference/theme_text_box.rst

 Misc
 ----

-UITextBox accepts the following miscellaneous parameters in a 'misc' block:
+:class:`UITextBox <.UITextBox>` accepts the following miscellaneous parameters in a 'misc' block:

 - "**border_width**" -  the width of the border around the element in pixels.
 Defaults to "1".
 - "**padding**" - the horizontal and vertical 'padding' between the border and where we render the text.
 Defaults to "4,2".
 - "**link_normal_underline**" - Set to either "1" or "0".
 Whether link text is normally underlined.
 Defaults to "0" (False).
 - "**link_hover_underline**" - Set to either "1" or "0".
 Whether link text is underlined when they are hovered over with the mouse.
 Defaults to "1" (True).

-Important Note
+Sub-elements
 --------------

-The UITextBox sometimes also contains a UIVerticalSlider, if the text to show is longer than the rectangle to display it, in this case the :ref:`theme-vertical-scroll-bar` can also be included in you text_box block to style it.
+The text box may also contain a :class:`UIVerticalScrollBar <.UIVerticalScrollBar>` which you can reference with the block id 'text_box.vertical_scroll_bar'.
+You can also reference all of the buttons that are sub elements of the scroll bar with a theming block id of 'text_box.vertical_scroll_bar.button'.

+You can further reference the individual buttons of the scroll bar by adding their object IDs:

+ - 'text_box.vertical_scroll_bar.#top_button'
+ - 'text_box.vertical_scroll_bar.#bottom_button'
+ - 'text_box.vertical_scroll_bar.#sliding_button'

+There is more information on theming the vertical scroll bar at :ref:`theme-vertical-scroll-bar`.

 Example
 -------